Double texting

 Related features

-- Concurrent turns - the underlying mechanism for parallel turns
+- Concurrent turns: the underlying mechanism for parallel turns.

-- Interruption and barge-in - the cancel-then-send pattern in detail
+- Interruption: the cancel-then-send pattern in detail.

-- Cancellation - cancel signals and scoped cancellation
+- Cancellation: cancel signals and scoped cancellation.